 Is Santorini a tourist trap?

-One word – It is safe for all kind of travellers who uses common sense and take care of themselves like they do in any part of the world.
+One word – It is safe for all travellers who use common sense and takes care of themselves like they do in any part of the world.
 Fira is a party hub.
 Villages like Perissa and Pyrgos sleep early.
-But we have walked on these streets at the night and we didn’t face any problems.
-Nott getting drunk to lose your consciousness, and not exhibiting yourself like a typical tourist is the key to staying away from scammers.
+But we walked on these streets at night, and we didn’t face any problems.
+Nott getting drunk to lose consciousness and not exhibiting yourself like a typical tourist is the key to staying away from scammers.

 Yes and No – It depends on how you deal with it, what kind of places you are sticking to and how good your homework is.

 Oia is the most picturesque town in Santorini and is the nest of Santorini Scammers.